ragnarok22/cryptobot_python/CONTRIBUTING.md

 CryptoBot Python could always use more documentation, whether as part of the official CryptoBot Python docs, in docstrings, or even on the web in blog posts, articles, and such.

+### Translate Documentation

+Help make CryptoBot Python accessible to non-English speakers by contributing translations!
+See [docs/TRANSLATING.md](docs/TRANSLATING.md) for a complete guide on translating the documentation into other languages.

 ### Submit Feedback

 The best way to send feedback is to file an issue at <https://github.com/ragnarok22/cryptobot_python/issues>.